 - 3.1 Before notice of dismissal is issued a check of redeployment opportunities within the employees own unit and council wide must be made. - 3.2 The redeployment period runs concurrently with the employee's contractual notice of dismissal, except where the employee has yet to be issued their notice but is at imminent risk of redundancy in which case the redeployment process by agreement with the employee can start earlier than the maximum notice period of 12 weeks. - 3.3 As formal notice is issued or redeployment has been identified as the most appropriate course of action, the line manager in a meeting with the employee must explain the Redeployment Procedure in full including any potential outcomes and the employee's obligations the process.
-The line manager should confirm to the employee the start and end date of the redeployment search, and ensure that appropriate access is in place to complete the Redeployment Skills Profile normally through a dedicated account in i-GRasp, the council's on-line recruitment system. - 3.4 On completion of the Redeployment Skills Profile a job search process starts that considers a redeployee's skills and experience against all available council vacancies and gives priority consideration and preferential interviews to posts of 1 or 2 grades up or 1 grade down from their existing grade throughout the redeployment period; individuals should normally meet all of the essential criteria for the post however consideration should be given to the amount of additional training or re-training that would be required to enable the individual to meet the required competence.
+The line manager should confirm to the employee the start and end date of the redeployment search.
+The employee will need to complete the